cialoo/PortSwigger-Academy/README.md

 Finally, I improved the script by using multithreading.
 The four-digit MFA code gives 10000 possible combinations, so I split the work between multiple workers.

-The script is available here: xxx
+The script is available here: https://github.com/cialoo/PortSwigger-Academy/blob/main/portswigger-2FA_bypass_using_a_brute-force_attack_using_threading.py

 ##